slacgismo/SCRIPT/frontend/README.md

 ## Prerequisites

-One way to get started is to install `Node.js`
+It is required that `Node.js` should have been installed.

 ## Run